Al-Manshiyya, Tiberias

 Al-Manshiyya (المنشية) was a Palestinian Arab village in the Tiberias Subdistrict, located 11 kilometres south of Tiberias.
-It was probably depopulated at the same time as neighbouring Al-'Ubaydiyya, in the 1947–1948 Civil War in Mandatory Palestine.
+It was probably depopulated at the same time as neighbouring Ubeidiya, in the 1947–1948 Civil War in Mandatory Palestine.
 Manshiyya was located 1 km south-west of Umm Junieh or Khirbat Umm Juni.

 History

 Al-Manshiyya region in historical perspective.

 Ottoman period

 In 1799, in the late Ottoman period, Um Junieh was noted as "ruins" on the map of Pierre Jacotin.
 In 1875, Victor Guérin noted Um Junieh as a village.
 In the PEF's Survey of Western Palestine in 1881 Umm Junieh was described as having 250 inhabitants, all Muslim.
 They noted that it was possible that Umm Junieh was the place which Josephus called Union.

 In the 1880s the land of Khirbat Umm Juni and Al-Manshiyya was bought on behalf of the Bahá'u'lláh, the founder of the Baháʼí Faith.
 The Arab inhabitants continued to farm the land as tenant farmers.

 A population list from about 1887 showed that Kiryet Umm Juny had about 330 Muslim inhabitants.